 Andrographis prevents infections with rhinoviruses, the type of viruses most often responsible for the common cold.
 Andrographis also relieves runny nose, headache, sore muscles, sore throat, swollen lymph nodes, and fatigue, although a dose of 1,200 milligrams or more a day may be needed for this effect.
 Andrographis has also been used to reduce fever and pain, and for disorders of the intestinal tract.

-Extracts of andrographis have been shown to have significant effects against the diarrhea associated with E. coli bacterial infections.
-In one study, chronic inflammation of the colon was treated with a combination of 60 grams of andrographis and 30 grams of rehmannia (Rehmannia glutinosa), with a cure rate of 72%.
+Extracts of andrographis have been shown to have significant effects against diarrhea associated with E. coli bacterial infections.
+In one study, chronic inflammation of the colon was treated with a combination of 60 grams of andrographis and 30 grams of Rehmannia (Rehmannia glutinosa), with a cure rate of 72%.
 Twenty-six percent experienced symptomatic relief.

 Liver and gallbladder problems

 The primary active ingredient in andrographis – andrographolide – increases bile flow and the levels of bile salts and bile acids.
 It was found to be more potent than silymarin (an active ingredient in milk thistle), which is used clinically as a hepatoprotective agent.
 Also, the andrographolides present in andrographis are potent stimulators of gallbladder function, therefore reducing the probability of gallstone formation.